-For these three NEOs, an overall pool of RSUs available for issuance to employees as determined by the Board of Directors, typically with reference to the Company's earnings in the prior year.
+For Mr. Bailey and Mr. MacDermid, an overall pool of RSUs available for issuance to employees as determined annually by the Board of Directors.
 The amount of the annual grant is dependent on the level and performance of the employee.